Abbazia benedettina del Maffei

 - E_UNESCO_HERITAGE

-In 1424, by a Bull from Pope Martin V, the Veronese Maffeo Maffei, a young nobleman and wealthy individual, was appointed Abbot, who managed to restore splendor to the Abbey.
-It is thanks to him that the decision was made to abandon the ancient and decaying monastery of San Pietro to build the new Benedictine Abbey, near the parish church located on the natural terrace at the foot of the hill, now the Piazza Mercato, expanding it and equipping it with a remarkable cloister, still today an emblem of the village.
+In 1424, a Bull from Pope Martin V appointed the Veronese Maffeo Maffei, a young nobleman and wealthy man, as Abbot.
+He abandoned the ancient and decaying monastery of San Pietro to build a new Benedictine Abbey near the Parish Church, located on a natural terrace at the foot of the hill, now Piazza Mercato, expanding it and equipping it with a valuable cloister, today the emblem of the town.

-In 1525, after various documented disputes over the payment of tithes, the inhabitants of Calavena obtained to be freed from monastic feudal rights.
-From those years, however, a slow but constant decline began for the Monastery, which would lead to its loss of autonomy in 1529, when it was granted to the congregation of Santa Giustina from Padua, which also owned the Monastery of San Nazaro and Celso in Verona.
-The Monastery had signed a vassalage contract with the “Cimbri,” a German community of Bavarian-Tyrolean origin that had settled in the area, and controlled the lands of “Sprea cum Progno” and “Pernigo.”
+In 1525, after various documented disputes over the payment of tithes, the inhabitants of Calavena obtained freedom from monastic feudal rights.
+However, during those years, a slow but steady decline began for the Monastery, which would lead it to lose its autonomy in 1529, when it was granted to the congregation of Santa Giustina Da Padova, which also owned the Monastery of San Nazaro and Celso in Verona.

-It would be definitively suppressed in 1810 by a Napoleonic decree and subsequently converted into a parish.
+It would be definitively suppressed in 1810 by a Napoleonic decree and subsequently transformed into a parish.

-The upper colonnade had, over time, been used as a storage space and was therefore closed off and equipped with a chimney to avoid frost on the grain and corn stored there.
-In the area of the cloister, the signs of the ancient cemetery area can be identified and on the southwestern side, a sundial engraved in stone.
+Over time, the upper colonnade of the cloister had been converted into a storage area, thus being closed and equipped with a chimney to avoid the freezing of the grain stored there.
+In the area of the cloister, traces of the tombstones from the ancient cemetery area can be identified, and on the southwestern side, there is a sundial engraved in the stone.

 Contact